mcwayrm/mcwayrm.github.io/_pages/data-packages.md

   * **[Dataset]()**
   * **[Codebook]()**
   * **Last Updated:**
+Keywords: `Ports` `Cruise Ships` `Global` `AIS`

 *Forca a Comunidade e Crincas (FCC)*

   > This is the publically avaliable dataset for the "Strengthing Communities and Children" (FCC) dataset conducted by [Dean Yang](https://sites.lsa.umich.edu/deanyang/) and his team starting in 2016 to present.
 As a member of his team, starting in 2020, I helped develop parts of this publically avaliable dataset.
 It monitors an RCT of HIV testing and various humanitrian aid related programs in Mozambique following the evaluation of the U.S.'s [PEPFAR](https://www.hiv.gov/federal-response/pepfar-global-aids/pepfar) program to address HIV/AIDS in Sub-Saharran Africa.
+Additionally, it measures the impacts of Cyclone Idai and Covid-19's impact on affected study areas.
   * **[Dataset]()**
   * **[Codebook]()**
   * **Last Updated:**
+Keywords: `FCC` `HIV/AIDS` `Cyclone Idai` `Covid-19` `Mozambique`

 <!-- Statistical Packages
 ------